kiwiproject/dropwizard-jakarta-xml-ws/README.md

 Migrating from roskart/dropwizard-jaxws
 ---------------------------------------
-_Note that as of November 7, 2023, we have not yet released an initial version._

 There are two things you need to do in order to migrate.
 First, change the Maven coordinates so that the groupId is org.kiwiproject, the artifactId is dropwizard-jakarta-xml-ws, and choose the latest version.